KyawHtetWin/issem-machine-learning/audio_emotion_detector/README.md

 In this project, I take a novel apporach to build a computer vision model, adapting ResNet, for the classification of emotions from audio recordings.Moreover, I also deployed the model as a web application available where you can upload your audio to detect the emotions in it [Hugging Space](https://huggingface.co/spaces/kyawhtetpaingwin111/audio_emotion_detector).

 Note: The application can become inactive after some time.
-Below you see an example of the app correctly providing its prediction on an audio recodrings.
+Below you see an example of the app correctly providing its prediction on an audio recodring saying the word "wife" in disgust.

 ![Gradio App Example](gradio_app.jpg)